Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 Dawaki

-Mid-Range Rental Areas in Abuja
+Mid-Range Areas to Stay in Abuja

 Gwarinpa